 Plas yn Rhiw and Rhiw village walk

 A relatively short but quite challenging walk with fantastic coastal views and interesting history.
-Head up through coastal woodland to the village of mynydd Rhiw, skirting around the base of the mountain and back down to Plas yn Rhiw along country lanes.
+Head up through coastal woodland to the village of Rhiw, skirting around the base of the mountain and back down to Plas yn Rhiw along country lanes.

 If you would like to explore the gardens at Plas yn Rhiw you will need to book ahead of your visit.
 Tickets are released every Friday and you will need to book by 3pm the day before your visit.

 Car park at Plas yn Rhiw, grid ref: SH237282

 Turn left from Plas yn Rhiw car park, up the steep road towards Rhiw, looking out for the second blue Coast Path sign on your left.

 Enjoy views of Porth Neigwl, a 3.5 mile long beach which was historically infamous for being a treacherous place for sailing, with records of more than 140 shipwrecks in this bay alone.
 Today, Porth Neigwl is a popular site for surfers, offering some of North Wales's best and most reliable surf break.
 Porpoise and bottlenose dolphins can be seen here too, and the soft cliffs offer one of the last sites in the UK where the large mason bee is still recorded; a solitary bee that relies on soft eroded cliffs for nesting and the bird’s foot trefoil plant for forage.

 Go through the black kissing gate on your left following the Coast Path sign leading you into a field.

 Follow the coast path signs leading you through a recently planted area of native trees and down towards Garth Woods which you’ll see ahead of you.